pclus/pclus.github.io/_pages/about.md

 ---
 # About me

-I am a postdoc researcher in nonlinear dynamics and computational neuroscience.
-Currently I work at the [Dynamical Systems Biology Lab](https://www.upf.edu/web/dsb) from Universitat Pompeu Fabra as part of the [Neurotwin consortium](https://www.neurotwin.eu).
+I am a Lecturer at the [Department of Mathematics](https://mat.upc.edu/en) of [Universitat Politècnica de Catalunya](https://www.upc.edu/ca).

 My research focusses on developing and validating mathematical models that capture the intricate and multiscale dynamics of the brain: from single neurons to neural masses and the whole brain.